MicrosoftDocs/azure-devops-yaml-schema/task-reference/cache-v2.md

 **`cacheHitVar`** - **Cache hit variable**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 The variable to set based on cache restoration.
-It will be `true` when the cache is restored (i.e. a cache hit), `'inexact'` on a restore key cache hit (based on `restoreKeys`) or `false` if there is a cache miss.
+It will be `true` when the cache is restored (i.e. a cache hit), `inexact` on a restore key cache hit (based on `restoreKeys`) or `false` if there is a cache miss.
 <!-- :::editable-content-end::: -->
 <br>